 If you are using Instagram for your business it can be a bit overwhelming as to where to start, what to post and how to grow your audience.
-I grew my personal account @blazblue_01 from 0 to 70,000 in two years using the following strategies.
+I grew my personal account @blazenka_h from 0 to over 60,000 in two years using the following strategies.
 I’m now applying the same techniques to grow my business account @mamabearcomms.

 First and foremost, you need to think about why you want to be on Instagram.
 What are your goals?
 Is it to drive traffic to your web site; is it to drive traffic to your online or retail store?
 Have a compelling reason.
 Don’t create an Instagram page because you think you should.